-- the food has a pH less than 4.4 regardless of water activity, or
+- The finfish has a pH less than 4.4 regardless of water activity.

-- the food has a water activity less than 0.92 regardless of pH, or
+- The finfish has a water activity less than 0.92 regardless of pH.

-- the food has a pH less than 5.0 in combination witha water activity of less than 0.94.
+- The finfish has a pH less than 5.0 in combination witha water activity of less than 0.94.

-- The level of Listeria monocytogenes will not increase by greater than 0.5 log cfu/g over the food’s stated shelf life of the finfish.
+- The level of Listeria monocytogenes will not increase by greater than 0.5 log cfu/g over the stated shelf life of the finfish.

-- The level of Listeria monocytogenes will not exceed 100 cfu/g within the food’s stated shelf life.
-This option only applies to finfish that has not received a listericidal1 process during manufacture eg. cold smoked salmon.
+- The level of Listeria monocytogenes will not exceed 100 cfu/g within the finfish’s stated shelf life.
+This only applies to finfish that has not received a listericidal1 process during manufacture (for example, cold smoked salmon).